 However, words such as “submit” does not convert well.
-HubSpot conducted a study which shows that the click-through-rates of the word “Submit” is very low.
+It is the default word that comes with a call to action buttons.
+A study which shows that the click-through-rates for the word “Submit” is very low.

 Please note that ”submit” is not the only word that does not perform well.
-Try to find them and avoid using them.
+Try to find and avoid using such words.

 What was the result of his test?

 The “Get My Book” CTA copy in the first person generated more clicks with over 90℅ increase.
 But the “Get Your Book” – second person CTA copy saw a 25% decline in click-through-rate.
 Consequently, how you write your call-to-action copy can decide how best your action statement performs.

 6: Be Specific And Tell Users the Benefits

 It is important to specify when writing your call to action what users will get when they click on it.
 It helps your visitors to know what they’re getting into.
 For example, Evernote mentioned earlier use two words to create a call-to-action button.

 The two words help users understand what they’ll get when they sign up.
 But it is not easy to be specific and tell the benefits with only two words.
 OfficeVibe used one word for their CTA button copy, and 12 words for the text copy that is specific and shows the benefit to “Subscribe.”